Seacoast Operating Income from 2010 to 2026

 Quarterly Revenue Growth

 Please note, there is a significant difference between Seacoast Banking's value and its price as these two are different measures arrived at by different means.
 Investors typically determine if Seacoast Banking is a good investment by looking at such factors as earnings, sales, fundamental and technical indicators, competition as well as analyst projections.
-However, Seacoast Banking's price is the amount at which it trades on the open market and represents the number that a seller and buyer find agreeable to each party.
+In contrast, Seacoast Banking's trading price reflects the actual exchange value where willing buyers and sellers reach mutual agreement.